Zavy86/docker-course/topics/14-troubleshooting/README.md

 You certainly cannot SSH into a USB drive; instead, you would need to plug that drive into another machine to access its files.

-Let’s see how to perform this operation with a Docker container.
+Let's see how to perform this operation with a Docker container.

 If we try to run [this](../../sources/crash) image: